-Notes About This Class Why Bother with Parallel Computers?
+Notes Notes (unfilled, with empty boxes) Notes (source code on Github) About This Class Why Bother with Parallel Computers?
 Lowest Accessible Abstraction: Assembly Architecture of an Execution Pipeline Architecture of a Memory System Shared-Memory Multiprocessors

-Performance-Oriented Languages and Abstractions All of this can be built in about 4000 transistors. (e.g. MOS 6502 in Apple II, Commodore 64, Atari 2600)
+Deutomana Oriented Languages and Abstractions

+All of this can be built in about 4000 transistors. (e.g. MOS 6502 in Apple II, Commodore 64, Atari 2600)